 5. All types of marketing will be expected to drive measurable results.

-Content marketing has long been seen as a fluffy industry in which it’s hard to tie tangible results to the work being done — especially in the B2B space.
+Content marketing and PR have long been seen as fluffy industries in which it’s hard to tie tangible results to the work — especially in the B2B space.
 The more emphasis marketers put on understanding the buyer’s journey, the more impact marketers can have on influencing a buyer’s decision.
-With marketing automation platforms continuing to provide more value and detailed insights to marketers, the more value and metrics-driven results marketing departments will be able to deliver.
+With marketing automation platforms continuing to provide more value and detailed insights to marketers, the more value and metrics-driven results marketing and PR departments will be able to deliver.

 6